jaynetics/jaynetics.github.io/content/posts/visualizing-dreams-with-ai.md

 I could certainly still get better at prompting, but in some cases, there might be a limit to language, no matter whether the recipient is a human or a machine.
 Just because a highly specific image exists in someone's head, that doesn't mean there is an exact and unambiguous way to get it out of there in one go, without iterating on intermediate results.
 We're not pixel enumerators, after all, and I guess that's exactly why we can have such rich, multi-layered, absurd, yet often pretty experiences.

 If I wanted these images to really approximate the "originals", I'd either have to whip out photoshop and at the very least stitch together multiple generated images, or iterate and rely heavily on [in- and out-painting](https://documentation.deep-image.ai/image-processing/inpainting-and-outpainting-uncrop).
-So at this point, I'm not sure using AI beats sketching or writing a short description of the visuals for this purpose.
+So at this point, I'm not sure using AI beats sketching or writing a short summary for the purpose of keeping a hold of dream visuals.
 Sketching probably still has a better balance of speed and authenticity, though of course generated images look nicer.
 Another thing worth trying might be to first make a sketch, and then augment it with AI.
 Or, you know, just [reading out the images directly from the brain](https://www.science.org/content/article/ai-re-creates-what-people-see-reading-their-brain-scans).